 This is a hard movement even for bodybuilders with strong triceps.
 Start with just a couple dips and work your way up to a full set of 10.

-You can do this compound exercise with or without weights, depending on the strength of your arms and legs.
+You can do variations of this compound exercise with or without weights, depending on the strength of your arms and legs.
 Start by learning the movement without weight and then add weight as you feel comfortable.

-This exercise can work your full body in one movement, so you can add it to leg day or any workout for your upper or lower body.
+This exercise can work your entire body in one movement, so you can add it to leg day or any workout for your upper or lower body.
 It combines a simple squat with an overhead lift, so two familiar movements are combined.

 This is a fun movement that can get your heart rate going and work up a sweat, adding some cardiovascular benefits if performed with enough energy.
 You can do it with or without dumbbells, so start without weight and then advance when you feel ready.